naizhengtan/naizhengtan.github.io/index.md

 ## About me

-Before joining NYU, I got my Master degree from [Fudan University](http://www.fudan.edu.cn/en/) and Bachelor degree from [Nanjing University](http://www.nju.edu.cn/html/eng/1.html).
+Before joining NYU, I got my M.S. from [Fudan University](http://www.fudan.edu.cn/en/) and B.E. from [Nanjing University](http://www.nju.edu.cn/html/eng/1.html), both in Computer Software Engineering.

 I was a student at [IPADS](http://ipads.se.sjtu.edu.cn/) group and advised by [Binyu Zang](http://ppi.fudan.edu.cn/art/binyu_zang) and [Haibo Chen](http://ipads.se.sjtu.edu.cn/pub:members:haibo_chen), where I did research on mobile system and system virtualization.

-I'm part of a startup company [TEEX](https://teex.io).
+I'm part of [TEEX](https://teex.io).
 TEEX is a secure distributed computing platform which provides a Layer-2 solution based on blockchain.

 I also worked with a group of enthusiastic and interesting guys in Italy who were working on a startup company [WalletSaver](http://www.walletsaver.com/).